ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     client register -client <client_name> -ip <client_IP_address>
     ```

-    However, the client name does not have to match the identifier assigned and used by {{site.data.keyword.cloud_notm}}.
+    However, the client name does not have to match the identifier that is assigned and used by {{site.data.keyword.cloud_notm}}.
 This arrangement keeps names consistent.

 1. Confirm that the client was added:

     ```sh
     [jpmongehsm2] lunash:>client list

     registered client 1: NS-IBMADC690867-d85b
     registered client 2: NS-IBMADC690867-4v36
     registered client 3: NS-jpmongevsi05win2012vsi-4v36
     registered client 4: NS-IBMADC690867-k8ru
     registered client 5: NS-IBMADC690867-wnzs
     registered client 6: NS-IBMADC690867-s6dr

     Command Result : 0 (Success)
     ```

 1. Assign a partition to the client.
 Make sure that you reference the partition that is created before.
-Ensure the name matches the identifier for the client that is displayed in the previous step.
+Ensure that the name matches the identifier for the client that is displayed in the previous step.

     ```sh
     [jpmongehsm2] lunash:>client assignPartition -c NS-IBMADC690867-s6dr -p partition6

     'client assignPartition' successful.

     Command Result : 0 (Success)
     ```